Fanning Brand Affection: 5 Key Considerations in Virtual Merchandising

 October 27, 2016

-How do you translate offline brand affection into an online destination when retailing isn’t your main business?
+How do you translate offline brand affection into an online destination for virtual merchandising when retailing isn’t your main business?
 Focus on giving your website’s visitors reasons to spend time and money by capturing the virtual reflection of your physical community with these five essential design and development moves.

 - Go for Speed in Transactions